Evaluating the Idea of Picking Up Daniel Jones

 And then there's the simpler factor: Would Jones really be an upgrade over Thompson and Huntley?

-Jones is a good athlete playing quarterback, but accuracy and quick decision-making aren't exactly his forte, and that's what this offense kind of calls for — and didn't get from Thompson, Huntley or Tim Boyle when Tagovailoa was on IR earlier this season.
+Jones is a good athlete playing quarterback, but accuracy and quick decision-making aren't exactly his forte, and that's what this offense kind of calls for — and didn't get from Thompson, Huntley, or Tim Boyle when Tagovailoa was on IR earlier this season.

 Until then, the Dolphins have to hope that Tagovailoa stays healthy because he's the one who can make this offense function the way it's currently constructed.

-Adding Daniel Jones definitely would be an interesting move because of his former first-round pick status and there would be some merit because of the compensatory pick possibility, but it's not something that likely would make a huge on-field difference if it came to pass.
+Adding Daniel Jones would definitely be an interesting move because of his former first-round pick status, and there would be some merit because of the compensatory pick possibility, but it's not something that would likely make a huge on-field difference if it came to pass.

 Published |Modified